apache/spark/docs/ml-features.md

 `StopWordsRemover` takes as input a sequence of strings (e.g. the output of a [Tokenizer](ml-features.html#tokenizer)) and drops all the stop words from the input sequences.
 The list of stopwords is specified by the `stopWords` parameter.
-Default stop words for some languages are provided ("danish", "dutch", "english", "finnish", "french", "german", "hungarian", "italian", "norwegian", "portuguese", "russian", "spanish", "swedish" and "turkish"), which are accessible by calling `StopWordsRemover.loadDefaultStopWords(language)`.
+Default stop words for some languages are accessible by calling `StopWordsRemover.loadDefaultStopWords(language)`, for which available options are "danish", "dutch", "english", "finnish", "french", "german", "hungarian", "italian", "norwegian", "portuguese", "russian", "spanish", "swedish" and "turkish".
 A boolean parameter `caseSensitive` indicates if the matches should be case sensitive (false by default).

 **Examples**